milchmolch/Python_Tutorial/Python_Tutorial_2_SW.md

 # Introduction to Python

-6 BioPython
-7 Regular expressions

-## Download files

-to be added

-# 6. BioPython
+# BioPython

-chapters organized like in [BioPython tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html)
+Chapters organized like in [BioPython tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html)

-1-4 Heidi
+**Heidi**
+1  Introduction
+2  What can you do with Biopython?
+3  Sequence objects
+4  Sequence annotation objects

+**Stefan**
 5  Sequence Input/Output
 6  Multiple Sequence Alignment objects
 7  BLAST